Skip to main content

 Provide Clear Instructions

 Tell callers exactly what to do.
-"Press pound when done" or "Say yes or no" is better than assuming they know.
+“Press pound when done” or “Say yes or no” is clearer than assuming they know what is expected.

 Allow Menu Repetition